TeresaWehmeier/kickstarter_analysis/README.md

 <img src ="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Resources/Outcomes_vs_Goals.png" width="60%" height="40%">

 #### Outcome Based on Goals - Digging Deeper
 This unexpected fluctuation required a deeper look at the data and found a number of outliers above $6000 goal levels.
 The two box charts below show the successful goals for all plays; the first includes outliers; the second excludes outliers above $6000, which provides a better visual distribution of the data around the median.
-The outliers distort the successful goal range, and suggests goals above $5000 might be successful; removing the outliers shows that is not the case, and that a goal range of $1000 - $3000 is more realistic.
+The outliers distort the successful goal range, and suggest goals above $5000 might be successful; removing the outliers shows that is not the case, and that a goal range of $1000 - $3000 is more realistic.

 #### Box Charts
 The first box chart includes outliers.